 PARTS OF THE STATE OR TO OTHER NORTHERN VIRGINIA JURISDICTIONS?

-Each jurisdiction is unique, but assessment changes in Alexandria as of January 1, 2017 are comparable to those in the neighboring jurisdictions of Northern Virginia.
-Assessments in these jurisdictions are also based on the sales that occurred during calendar year 2016.
+Each jurisdiction is unique, but surprisingly enough, assessment changes in Alexandria as of January 1, 2018 are comparable to those in the neighboring jurisdictions of Northern Virginia.
+Assessments in these jurisdictions are also based on the sales that occurred during calendar year 2017.

 Assessment information for the following nearby jurisdictions can be found on their assessment office websites: